 - The famous "Having an English" sketch: A bunch of Indians in Mumbai always end up in an English restaurant after a hard night of drinking, where it is considered good form to order "the blandest thing on the menu".
-This satirizes the stereotypical behaviour of English patrons in Indian restaurants.
+This satirizes the stereotypical behavior of English patrons in Indian restaurants.

 - The one white guy in the drama department of the Indian Broadcasting Corporation tries to get white people portrayed as something other than stereotyped tourists and diplomats.
 "Why not a white shopkeeper?"

 - An Indian family bemoans their son saying he wants to be a doctor instead of a pop star, made even worse when they're coincidentally accurate about him being a heterosexual.

 - Two Will & Grace examples:

 - When Grace and her boyfriend Nathan get a little too affectionate while sitting near Jack, he protests and says that Het Is Ew.
 Nathan smiles in amusement and tells him, "We're straight, we date, get used to it."

-- Will and Jack want to move out to a nice suburban neighbourhood, but decide against staying in a particular house.
+- Will and Jack want to move out to a nice suburban neighborhood, but decide against staying in a particular house.
 The locals are actually thrilled about the idea of having gays live there, as they bring a lot of art and nice coffee shops and the like with them, and when Will and Jack say they want to leave they break the window with a loaf of banana bread with a note that reads, ‘Gays, don’t go home!’
 Later on they come over with a marching band playing ‘We Are Family’ as Will and Jack run off.